josephwms/ECO395m-statlearning-exercises/excersises02.md

 ## Classification and retrospective sampling

-<em>Make a bar plot of default probability by credit history, and build
-a logistic regression model for predicting default probability, using the variables
+*Make a bar plot of default probability by credit history, and build a logistic regression model for predicting default probability, using the variables
-`duration + amount + installment + age + history + purpose + foreign`.</em>
+`duration + amount + installment + age + history + purpose + foreign`.*

 ![](excersises02_files/figure-markdown_strict/unnamed-chunk-3-1.png)

-    ## # A tibble: 3 × 2
-    ##   history  history_count
-    ##   <chr>            <int>
-    ## 1 good                89
-    ## 2 poor               618
-    ## 3 terrible           293

-What do you notice about the `history` variable vis-a-vis predicting defaults?
+*What do you notice about the `history` variable vis-a-vis predicting defaults?
 What do you think is going on here?
 In light of what you see here, do you think this data set is appropriate for building a predictive model of defaults, if the purpose of the model is to screen prospective borrowers to classify them into “high” versus “low” probability of default?
-Why or why not—and if not, would you recommend any changes to the bank’s sampling scheme?
+Why or why not—and if not, would you recommend any changes to the bank’s sampling scheme?*

-In this visualization we see higher predicted probabilities of default for individuals with good credit vs those with ‘terrible’ credit.
-This is devastatingly counter-intuitive and must be challenged.
+In this visualization we see higher predicted probabilities of default for individuals with good credit vs those with terrible credit.
+This counter-intuitive result is likely caused by our dubious sampling method that “matches each default with similar sets of loans that had not defaulted, including all reasonably close matches in the analysis.”

-We believe that
+The problem here is that we are conditioning on defaulted loans and thus creating a biased sample.
+The matching loans associated with *history* == “good” may have other characteristics which are not as often associated with default, and so our model may distiguish *historygood* as the feature which best explains variation in *Default*.
+For this reason, this data set is inappropriate for building a model to screen prospective borrowers for default risk.
+Random sampling would eliminate this issue because there would be a much larger number of loans with *historygood* & *default* == 0, and so other, less-biased relationships might emerge.

 ## Children and hotel reservations